farmera/sare_grant/spectral_indices.md

 ###### Figure 2.
 Spectral signature yielded from a sugarcane in a healthy or stressed condition.

 __Figure 2__ shows the typical spectral response pattern from a sugarcane plant.
-Our interest in the spectral signature for sugar cane targets certain parts of the light spectrum that specifically pertain to sugarcane and to factors such as growth stage and level of photosynthesis.
-Depending on these conditions a sugarcane plant will reflect the light differently.
+Our interest in the spectral signature targets certain parts of the light spectrum that pertain to sugarcane and to such factors as the
+growth stage and the level of photosynthesis.
+Depending on conditions a sugarcane plant will reflect the light differently.

 ![](img/cane-growth.png)
 ###### Figure 3.
 Stages of sugarcane growth that formed the focus of our study.